How Kyle Lauletta Became Bill Belichick’s Perfect Quarterback Prospect

 Lauletta has held interviews with NFL teams in Indianapolis at the NFL Scouting Combine, and he’ll work out for head coaches, general managers and scouts Saturday at Lucas Oil Stadium.

 Football is supremely important to the Laulettas.
-Joseph, Joe, Lex, Joseph’s oldest son, Lance, Trey, Kyle, Lex’s son, Lex, and Kyle’s youngest brother, Chase, all played football in high school and college.
+Joseph, Joe, Lex, Joseph’s oldest son, Lance, Trey, Kyle, Lex’s son, Lex, and Kyle’s youngest brother, Bryce, all played football in high school and college.
 It would be fitting for Lauletta, given his family’s Navy and lacrosse background, to play in the NFL under Belichick.
 But the Laulettas just want Kyle to get that shot.

 Powered by WordPress.com VIP